koenraadhaedens/azd-avd-demo/README.md

 - **VM Admin Password**: Secure password for session hosts (will be prompted securely)
 - **Domain Admin Password**: Password for the Azure AD DS domain admin account (will be prompted securely)

+The deployment will automatically:
+1. Create the `addomainadmin` user in Azure AD using the provided credentials
+2. Wait for the user to synchronize to Azure AD Domain Services
+3. Deploy session hosts that use this domain admin for domain join operations

 ### 4. Post-Deployment Configuration
 The deployment automatically runs a post-provision script that:
 - Creates "AVD Admins" and "AVD Users" Azure AD groups
+- Verifies the `addomainadmin` user exists and adds it to the AVD Admins group
 - Assigns appropriate RBAC roles to storage accounts
 - Configures FSLogix registry settings on session hosts
 - Sets up App Attach directory structure